Skip to main content

 <rendered guidance text>

-On steps where no injections are warranted (for example, a FAST-state step), the [REASONBLOCKS] block is omitted entirely.
+On steps where nothing fires (a FAST-state step with no pending injections), the [REASONBLOCKS] block is omitted entirely.
 The base system prompt is still wrapped with cache_control unconditionally so every step benefits from cache hits.

 allow E1 if: